george1459/HPC.system.swift.overview/README.md

 This is the main file for analyzing downloaded SWIFT data, which should be funneled to this file.
 This file is ran with options `--xrtppl=yes --spec=yes` in its latest depolyment.

 When ran in the above configuration, this file will:
   1. Query `/group/phys_heastro/swift/download/4FGL_cpt_hms_new_new.txt` or `/group/phys_heastro/swift/download/4FGL_cpt_deg_new_new.txt` for RA/DEC in either hms or deg format of counterpart information.
-If no counterpart information in found, use "POINT" as input to `xrtpipeline` in the next step.
+If no counterpart information in found, use "POINT" as input to `xrtpipeline` in the next step. **Note: I'm figuring out which command was used to generate these two counterpart location files**

   2. Run `xrtpipeline` command on all obeservation folders using RA/DEC of counterpart information or "POINT" if no counterpart is found.